huggingface/transformers/docs/source/en/model_doc/vipllava.md

 - Note the model has not been explicitly trained to process multiple images in the same prompt, although this is technically possible, you may experience inaccurate results.

-- For better results, we recommend users to use processor's `apply_chat_template()` method to format your prompt correctly.
-Each message in the conversation history for chat templates is a dicts with keys "role" and "content".
-The "content" should be a list of dicts, for "text" and "image" modalaties, as follows:
+- For better results, we recommend users to use the processor's `apply_chat_template()` method to format your prompt correctly.
+Each message in the conversation history for chat templates is a dictionary with keys "role" and "content".
+The "content" should be a list of dictionaries, for "text" and "image" modalities, as follows:

 ```python
 from transformers import AutoProcessor